 The 1000 hours of professional practice experience requirement must:

 Take place in the United States or its territories

 Be completed during the five year certification cycle, between January 1 following the year of initial certification and/or recertification, and the date of application for renewal, either by examination or continuing education

 There is no requirement about how or when this must be accomplished, e.g., to complete 200 hours per year each of the five years, or to be practicing at the time of application.

 For Those Unable to Meet the Practice Requirement

 For CDEs who wish to maintain certification status but do not or cannot meet the practice requirement, there is only one renewal option.
-That method requires both successful completion of the Certification Examination and the 75 clock hours of continuing education requirement.
-During the five year period that certification is valid, if a CDE has practiced less than the required 1000 hours, has taken employment unrelated to diabetes care and education, is on leave from employment or has retired, but still wishes to maintain certification as a diabetes educator, the requirements to hold a current, active unrestricted license or registration for the same discipline held at the time of initial certification and to demonstrate knowledge of current standards and practices by passing the examination (Certification Examination) and documenting relevant continuing education activities (Continuing Education Details) are required (Click here for the CE Packet to be submitted with Exam application for this situation).
+That method requires both successful completion of the 75 clock hours of continuing education and passing the Certification Examination.
+During the five year period that certification is valid, if a CDE has practiced less than the required 1000 hours, has taken employment unrelated to diabetes care and education, is on leave from employment or has retired, but still wishes to maintain certification as a diabetes educator, the requirements to hold a current, active unrestricted license or registration for the same discipline held at the time of initial certification and to demonstrate knowledge of current standards and practices by documenting relevant continuing education activities (Continuing Education Details) and passing the examination (Certification Examination) are required (Click here for the CE Packet to be submitted with Exam application for this situation).
 No exceptions are allowed.